This

 He sits down at a piano and begins to play in the dark.
 This attracts

-the attention of Joyce who leaves her room and descends the stairs,
+the attention of Joyce upstairs.
+She leaves her room (before the door

-entering the room where the music is coming from.
-The figure stops playing
+as she descends.
+She enters the room where the music is coming from,

 Outside,